nevindnl/2048x/README.md

   [board]: ./lib/board.js
   [game]: ./lib/game.js

-Tilting was implemented by mapping the grid, according to the tilt direction, to a grid to be left-tilted, left-tilting, and then undoing the isomorphism.
+Tilting maps the grid, according to the tilt direction, to a grid to be left-tilted, left-tilts, and then undoes the isomorphism.

 ```Javascript
 tilt(i, j){